ZhymabekRoman/TabSuspender/README.md

 # Tab Suspender

+This fork adds support for suspending background tabs by tabs count, instead of timer.

 Firefox addon link: https://addons.mozilla.org/ru/firefox/addon/tab-suspender-extension/

 Tab Suspender is a lightweight Firefox extension that helps reduce memory usage by suspending inactive tabs.
 It uses the native discard API in Firefox to free up system resources used by background tabs.